TravisWheelerLab/BATH/documentation/userguide/tutorial.md

                               5    7    8    9    *    *    *    *    *    *    *    *    *    *    *    *    *    *    *    *    *    *    *   PP
 ```

-   5) Query Footer - each queries output will conclude with a footer that provides infomrtation about the hit filtering process inside frahmmer.
+   5) Query Footer - each query's output will conclude with a footer that provides information about the hit filtering process inside frahmmer.
 The average user can ignore this data.
-For those who are interested, more informatoin on these data can be found on page 54 of the [HMMER user guide](http://eddylab.org/software/hmmer/Userguide.pdf).
+For those who are interested, more information on these data can be found on page 54 of the [HMMER user guide](http://eddylab.org/software/hmmer/Userguide.pdf).
 There will also be a couple of lines listing run times and a line with just '//' indicating the end of the output for the query.

 ```
    Internal pipeline statistics summary: